zpainter/iassist/content/about/all-about-interest-groups.md

 have experience or preferences for certain online tools such as google docs, ning, skype, wikis, etc. You are welcome to use IASSIST tools.
-Once approved by the Admin Committee, your group can set up a listserv, if desired, by sending a request to iasst-l-owner\@lists.columbia.edu explaining it is for an IASSIST interest group.
+Once approved by the Admin Committee, your group can set up a listserv, if desired, by sending a request to iasst-l-owner@lists.columbia.edu explaining it is for an IASSIST interest group.